Tickled Pink: Hiking the Majestic Lion’s Den on Fogo Island

 One of the most impressive hikes we have ever done (Photo: Clare)

 Hiking Lion’s Den on Fogo Island in Newfoundland tickled us pink.
-Being there with Clare and Keenan.
+Being there with Clare and a friend.
 The wind and sun and uphill climbs reddening our cheeks.
 The panoramic vistas—ocean waves crashing on granite shoreline, tussocked barrens, royal-blue ponds and small forests alive with birdsong breathtaking.
 The history, detailed in signage and photos, fascinating.
 And the tickles… On our 28-point rating, Magellan and I give Lion’s Den 24 boots—it’s that incredible.

 We learned a new definition of tickle in Newfoundland: